tom-halpin/pe-dojo-book/content/005a-conclusion.md

  However before you turn off the electronic device you used to read this book.

- There follows an assessment for you to take to allow you to validate your learnings from the time you invested in reading **Production Engineering: An Introduction** should you be so inclined.
+ There now follows an assessment; which you can take to validate your learnings from the time you invested in reading **Production Engineering: An Introduction** if you are so inclined.